Strategic Flood Risk Assessment

 The Water Cycle Study looks at the balance between development proposals, infrastructure provision and environmental requirements.
 It seeks to identify potential solutions to address any issues by bringing all the available information together, from a range of stakeholders, to help make better, more integrated, risk-based planning decisions.

-The document, called "Water Cycle Study" can be viewed on the CDP: evidence base portal.
+The document, called "Water Cycle Study" can be viewed on the County Durham Plan: evidence base portal.

 Local Flood Risk Management Strategy